 - Targets of bullying have a high incidence of dropping out of school, self-mutilation, substance abuse, suicide, and violence towards others.

-- The U.S secret service found that from 1974 to 2000 there were 37 school shootings, and two-thirds of the shooters were long-term bullied or harassed at school.
+- The U.S Secret Service found that from 1974 to 2000 there were 37 school shootings.
+Two-thirds of the shooters were long-term bullied or harassed at school.

-- Bystanders can suffer the same physical symptoms as the targets.
-They get headaches and stomachaches.
+- Observers can suffer the same physical symptoms as the targets.
+They get headaches and stomach aches.
 They have school phobias and high levels of anxiety and feel helpless and powerless.
 They also tend to have poor coping and problem-solving skills.

 Engage Your Child

 The first thing to do if you notice something’s wrong with your child is to talk to them.
-The most important thing you can do for a bullied child is to validate the situation—pay attention to the child’s feelings and let him or her know you care.
-You may not be able to solve all the problems for your child right away, but what’s essential is that you let him or her know that you’re supportive.
-“That’s the number one thing a parent can do,” says Trudy.
-“Really listen to your child and take your child’s problems seriously.”
+The most important thing you can do for a bullied child is to validate the situation.
+Pay attention to the child’s feelings and let him or her know you care.
+You may not be able to solve all the problems for your child right away.
+It’s essential is that you let them know that you’re supportive.

 Be a Role Model

 Teach your child good social behavior from an early age.
-Being a positive role model can have untold influence on potential bullies, targets, and bystanders.
-“Bullying has been conceptualized as a social-relationship problem,” says Dr. Swearer.
-“If people are kind to each other and adults model healthy social relationships, we have hope that we can reduce bullying.”
-Your child is less likely to enter damaging or hurtful relationships if his or her parent also avoids those types of negative associations.
+Being a positive role model can influence potential bullies, targets, and bystanders.
+Your child is less likely to enter damaging or hurtful relationships if their parent also avoids those types of negative associations.

-Continual training and education is essential if bullying is to be eradicated from our communities.
-The U.S. Department of Health and Human Services “Stop Bullying Now” campaign suggests that schools set aside 20 or 30 minutes of class time a week (or every other week) to discuss bullying with students.
-This will provide a regular forum for teachers to talk candidly to students about bullying and to get a feel for what the bullying climate is in the school.
+Continual training and education is essential if bullying is to be stopped in our communities.
+The U.S. Department of Health and Human Services “Stop Bullying Now” campaign suggests that schools set aside 20 or 30 minutes of class time a week to discuss bullying with students.
+This gives teachers time to talk openly to students about bullying and to get a feel for what the bullying climate is in the school.
 It will also help children understand what behaviors are considered bullying.
 School-wide assemblies on the subject can also be helpful in bringing the issue out into the open.

 It's also important to educate school staff and other adults.
-“Parents, teachers, [and other responsible adults] need ongoing training through in-services and educational programming,” says Dr. Swearer.
-Training should include explicating the nature of bullying and its effects, how to respond to bullying in the school, and how to work with others in the community to prevent bullying.
+They should understand the nature of bullying and its effects, how to respond to bullying in the school, and how to work with others in the community to prevent bullying.

 Build a Consensus

-As Trudy says, bullying is a community problem, and it requires a community solution.
-Everybody has to be on board to successfully stamp out bullying: parents, teachers, administrators, counselors, bus drivers, cafeteria workers, school nurses, after-school instructors, and of course, the students themselves.
+Bullying is a community problem and requires a community solution.
+Everybody has to be on board to successfully stamp out bullying.
+This includes:

-It’s important that, if your child is being bullied, you don’t confront the bully or the bully’s parent yourself.
+If your child is being bullied, it’s important that you don’t confront the bully or the bully’s parent yourself.
 It’s unlikely to be productive and can even be dangerous.
-Work with the community; teachers, counselors, and administrators may have additional information and resources that can help determine the appropriate course of action.
-Develop a comprehensive community strategy to address bullying.
+Work with the community.
+Teachers, counselors, and administrators may have additional information and resources that can help determine the appropriate course of action.
+Develop a community strategy to address bullying.

-Similar to the need for a coordinated community effort is the need for consistency in how bullying is dealt with.
-Every child should be treated equally, and emotional bullying should be addressed in the same way as physical bullying.
+Similar to the need for a community effort is the need for a plan in how bullying is dealt with.
+Every child should be treated equally.
+Emotional bullying should be addressed in the same way as physical bullying.

-In an effort to reduce bullying, it is essential to change the social climate of the school.
-Established written policies should not only disallow bullying behavior, but also make clear that students are expected to act as “good citizens” by assisting students who appear to be in any kind of trouble.
+In an effort to reduce bullying, it’s essential to change the social climate of the school.
+Written school policies should not only disallow bullying behavior, but also make clear that students are expected to assist students who appear to be in any kind of trouble.
 The rules should be clear and concise so that everyone can understand them at a glance.

 It’s important that the rules for bullying are enforced consistently throughout the school.
-“Kids know what they can get away from one teacher to the next,” Trudy points out.
-“That’s why it has to be a school-wide systematic approach.”
-School staff needs to be able to intervene immediately to stop bullying, and there should also be (separate) follow-up meetings for both the bully and the target.
-The parents of affected students should be involved whenever feasible.
+School staff needs to be able to intervene immediately to stop bullying, and there should also be follow-up meetings for both the bully and the target.
+The parents of affected students should be involved when possible.

-Therefore, it's essential to empower bystanders to help.
+It's essential to empower bystanders to help.
 Schools should work to protect bystanders from retaliation and help them understand that their silence can make bullies more powerful.
-A bystander should “comfort the person being bullied,” says Trudy.
-“And if [he or she] doesn’t feel safe doing something during it, do it afterwards.”

 Work With the Bully

 Bullies first need to recognize that their behavior is bullying.
-They then need to understand that bullying will lead to negative consequences—that they are hurting themselves as much as they are hurting others.
-By showing bullies that there are consequences to their actions and by forcing them to acknowledge the choices they make, you can nip bullying behavior in the bud.
+They then need to understand that bullying will lead to negative consequences.
+They’re hurting themselves as much as they’re hurting others., You can nip bullying behavior in the bud by showing them that there are consequences to their actions.